SDN COMMUNICATIONS PRIVACY AND CUSTOMER SECURITY POLICY

 Finally, when using our website, if you do not want browser cookies used, you may leave the site, delete your browsing history, or use a private browsing mode such as Incognito in Google Chrome, InPrivate mode in Microsoft Edge, or Private Browsing in Mozilla Firefox and Apple Safari.

 SDN enables customers to control how and if SDN discloses individual information about them to other persons or entities, except as required by law or to protect the safety of customers, employees or property.
 For example, if SDN is served with valid legal process for customer identification, we may be required to release this information.
 In addition, under certain circumstances, we share customer information with other carriers and with law enforcement to prevent and investigate fraud and other unlawful use of communications services.

-Subject to legal and safety exceptions, SDN will share individual customer information only with persons or entities outside the company when the customer has consented, or when we have advised the customer of the opportunity to "opt-out" (to choose not to have the information disclosed).
-We are required to provide directory publishers with listings information-name, address and phone number-for purposes of publishing and delivering directories.
-Persons can ask to not be published in directors and/or Directory Assistance.
+Subject to legal and safety exceptions, SDN will share individual customer information only with persons or entities outside the company when it is required to provide the product or service, when the customer has consented, or when we have advised the customer of the opportunity to "opt-out" (to choose not to have the information disclosed).
+We are required to provide directory publishers with listings information - name, address and phone number-for purposes of publishing and delivering directories.
+Persons can ask to not be published in directories and/or Directory Assistance.
 However, if SDN enters into a merger, acquisition, or sale of all or a portion of its assets, a customer's personally identifiable information will, in most instances, be transferred as a part of the transaction.
-In addition, we may, where permitted by law, provide information to credit bureaus, or provide information and/or sell receivables to collection agencies, to obtain payment for SDN billed products and services.
+In addition, we may, where permitted by law, provide information to credit bureaus, or provide information and/or sell receivables to collection agencies to obtain payment for SDN billed products and services.

 Information Management and Security